 Where to eat in Fort William

 Fort William has some fantastic seafood.
-My favourite meal in Fort William was at Crannog Seafood restaurant.
+My favorite meal in Fort William was at Crannog Seafood restaurant.
 Crannog has the best location in town – right on the loch – and the seafood was outstanding.

 If you’d like a traditional Scottish pub try the wonderfully named The Grog & Gruel.
 And the restaurants at both the Lime Tree and Inverlochy Castle are also both outstanding.